AliTopal89/practicego/README.md

 }
 ```

 `Fprint` formats using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
-It returns the number of bytes written and any write error encountered. `Fprintf` formats according to a format specifier and writes to w.
 It returns the number of bytes written and any write error encountered.

+`Fprintf` formats according to a format specifier and writes to w.
+It returns the number of bytes written and any write error encountered.

+`Fprintf` is like `printf` again.
+Here instead on displaying the data on the monitor, or saving it in some string, the formated data is saved on a file which is pointed to by the file pointer which is used as the first parameter to fprintf.

 ```go
 type Writer interface {